shadlia/Epic-Games-Clone/README.md

 - `src/`: Contains the source code for the application.
 - `lib/`: Stores external libraries, such as JavaFX.
 - `README.md`: You are here!

+## Tools
+- Java
+- JavaFx for the UI
+- SQL as a Database(PhpMyAdmin)

 ## Features
 - **User Management:**